collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 Using XDV to theme and integrate a Wordpress site
 --------------------------------------------------

-Below are instructions how to integrate a Wordpress site to your CMS.
+Below are instructions for how to integrate a Wordpress site to your CMS.
-In this example CMS is Plone, but it could be any other system.
+In this example the CMS is Plone, but it could be any other system.

-We will create XDV theme which will theme Wordpress site to match our CMS site in the fly.
+We will create an XDV theme which will theme a Wordpress site to match our CMS site on the fly.

-Wordpress theme using built with XDV and using a live Plone web page as a theme template.
+The Wordpress theme is built with XDV, using a live Plone web page as a theme template.

-This way Wordpress theme inherits "live data" from Plone site, like top tabs (portal sections), footer, CSS and other stuff which can be changed in-the-fly and reflecting changes to two separaet theming products would be cumbersome.
+This way the Wordpress theme inherits "live data" from the Plone site, like top tabs (portal sections), footer, CSS and other stuff which can be changed on-the-fly and reflecting such changes to two separate theming products would be cumbersome.

-Benefits using Wordpress for blogging instead of main CMS
+Benefits of using Wordpress for blogging instead of the main CMS:

 * Wordpress post and comment management is easy